The Liberties, Dublin: Retail

 Historically, The Liberties was home to some market areas.
 Today there are the Liberty Market on Meath Street, the fruit and vegetable markets during weekends on Thomas Street and Meath Street, and street vendors located throughout the area.
 There are future plans for further market areas, such as the redevelopment of the Iveagh Market on Francis Street.
 Newmarket, to the south of the area, hosts several other market events.

 The Digital Hub

-The Digital Hub is a cluster of digital content and technology enterprises, located on a campus in the centre of The Liberties.
-Set up by the Government of Ireland in 2003, The Digital Hub is now home to 100 Irish and international businesses.
-The Digital Hub is Ireland's largest cluster of technology, internet and digital media companies.
+The Digital Hub, a campus of digital content and technology enterprises, is located in the centre of The Liberties.
+Set up by the Government of Ireland in 2003, The Digital Hub was for a time Ireland's largest cluster of technology, internet and digital media companies.
+By 2021, it was home to approximately 30 companies employing 270 people.